rusticstuff/simdutf8/README.md

 [simdjson](https://github.com/simdjson/simdjson).
 Originally ported to Rust by the developers of [simd-json.rs](https://simd-json.rs).

 ## Disclaimer
-This software should be considered alpha quality and should not (yet) be used in production, though it has been tested with sample data as well as a fuzzer and there are no known bugs.
-It will be tested more rigorously before the first production release.
+This software should not (yet) be used in production, though it has been tested with sample data as well as fuzzing and there are no known bugs.

 ## Features
 * `basic` API for the fastest validation, optimized for valid UTF-8
 * `compat` API as a fully compatible replacement for `std::str::from_utf8()`
-* Up to twenty times faster than the std library on non-ASCII, up to twice as fast on ASCII
+* Up to twenty times faster than the std library on non-ASCII, up to twice as fast on ASCII <-TBD!
-* Up to 28% faster on non-ASCII input compared to the original simdjson implementation
+* Up to 28% faster on non-ASCII input compared to the original simdjson implementation on some CPUs
 * Supports AVX 2 and SSE 4.2 implementations on x86 and x86-64.
 ARMv7 and ARMv8 neon support is planned
 * Selects the fastest implementation at runtime based on CPU support
 * Written in pure Rust